Moyock in Currituck County, North Carolina — The American South (South Atlantic)

 Erected 1967 by Archives and Highway Departments.
 (Marker Number A-16.)

 Topics and series.
-This historical marker is listed in these topic lists: Colonial EraPolitical Subdivisions.
+This historical marker is listed in these topic lists: Colonial Era • Political Subdivisions.
 In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical year for this entry is 1728.

 Location.
 36° 33.011′ N, 76° 11.569′ W. Marker is in Moyock, North Carolina, in Currituck County.
-Marker is at the intersection of Caratoke Highway (Route 168) and North Point Road, on the right when traveling south on Caratoke Highway.
+It is at the intersection of Caratoke Highway (Route 168) and North Point Road, on the right when traveling south on Caratoke Highway.
 Touch for map.
 Marker is in this post office area: Moyock NC 27958, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Moyock (approx. 2.1 miles away); Seven Patriot Heroes (approx. 3.2 miles away in Virginia); St. Bride's Church (approx. 3.7 miles away in Virginia); The Cuffeytown Thirteen (approx. 5.7 miles away in Virginia); Pleasant Grove Baptist Church Cemetery (approx. 6.2 miles away in Virginia); Dismal Swamp Canal
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies: "Shots Rang Out" (approx. 2.1 miles away); Seven Patriot Heroes (approx. 3.2 miles away in Virginia); St. Bride's Church (approx. 3.7 miles away in Virginia); The Cuffeytown Thirteen (approx. 5.7 miles away in Virginia); Pleasant Grove Baptist Church Cemetery (approx. 6.2 miles away in Virginia); Dismal Swamp Canal (approx. 9½ miles away); Eastern North Carolina (approx. 9½ miles away); McBride Colored School (approx. 10.1 miles away).
+Touch for a list and map of all markers in Moyock.

 Regarding Dividing Line.
-Virginia and North Carolina’s early settlers intermingled beginning around 1650, particularly in North Carolina’s northeastern or Albemarle region, where colonists trickled down in search of good land to grow crops and establish homesteads.
-In the early 1700’s, explorer John Lawson began surveying a boundary between Carolina and Virginia at the behest of the Lord Proprietors, but was unable to complete the task.
+Virginia and North Carolinas early settlers intermingled beginning around 1650, particularly in North Carolinas northeastern or Albemarle region, where colonists trickled down in search of good land to grow crops and establish homesteads.
+In the early 1700s, explorer John Lawson began surveying a boundary between Carolina and Virginia at the behest of the Lord Proprietors, but was unable to complete the task.
 Because many colonists easily traveled back and forth between the two, the border between North Carolina and Virginia was vague until Virginian William Byrd first surveyed the line in 1728.
 Byrd and other surveyors defined the line from the coast as far westward as modern Stokes County, about 240 miles.

-The survey of the boundary between the two colonies was completed in 1749 when Thomas Jefferson’s father, Peter, began in Stokes County and completed the survey to what is now Ashe County.
+the survey to what is now Ashe County.
 The borders were often disputed and additional surveys were called to settle claims, the most notable in 1887, when the two states sponsored another joint boundary survey.

 References: